elpatron68/fftlrec/README.md

 A caption and a graphical logo can be added to the video.

-Also, an animated GIF file can be generated.
+Also, an animated GIF file can be generated (experimental).

 (3) Latest version of this script
 Get the latest version of fftlrec from
     (a) https://github.com/elpatron68/fftlrec.git (source only)
         (a.1) Download ImageMagick from http://www.imagemagick.org/
               (Win32 static at 16 bits-per-pixel).
               From the archive extract 'convert.exe' and
               'composite.exe' into you fftlrec directory.
         (a.2) Download ffmpeg from http://ffmpeg.zeranoe.com/builds/
               (select the newest Win32-Static build).
               From the archive extract 'ffmpeg.exe' into you fftlrec directory.
     (b) Download fftlrec from http://goo.gl/maKBjs (binary and source, ffmpeg and Imagemagick included)

 (4) System requirements
  - Microsoft Windows XP or never, 32 or 64 bit
  - Mozilla Firefox with plugin MozRepl installed and activated(!)